gnkapet/gnkapet.github.io/_pages/publications.md

 layout: page
 permalink: /research/
 title: research
-description: In this page you will find my publications, preprints, my theses and a list of my talks.
-Also you will find the slides of (*most* of my) talks.
+description: In this page you will find my publications, my preprints, my theses and a list of my talks.
+Also you will find the slides of (most of my) talks.
 nav: true
 nav_order: 2
 ---